 Check the data in Google Analytics 4 DebugView

 Once you configure your events, it’s time to test them.
 The primary feature built for debugging GA 4 data is the DebugView section.
-You can find it by going to Configure > DebugView on the left side of the GA4 interface.
+You can find it by going to Admin > DebugView on the left side of the GA4 interface.
 Click it.

-That’s the place where your debugging should take the place.
+That’s the place where your debugging should take place.
 Do not mix this with the GTM Preview and Debug mode.
 They are two different beasts.

-When the data starts coming into your DebugView, you can click on every individual event and then a list of parameters will be displayed.
+When the data starts coming into your DebugView, you can click on every individual event, and then a list of parameters will be displayed.

 Click on that parameter to see the value that was received by GA4.